TEALSK12/introduction-to-computer-science/lesson_22.md

 3. Activity

-    -   Direct students to complete the ["Another Brick in the Wall"](lab_22.md) activity individually or in pairs.
+    -   Direct students to complete the ["Yellow Brick Road"](lab_22.md) activity individually or in pairs.
 Try to pair students that have not previously interacted.
         -   Remind students to continue using the principles learned with basic loops
         -   Encourage students to write scripts that are as short and succinct as possible while still being functional and readable